 But...lots of folks start with hand tools before they ever get a compressor.
 Walk your own path.

 And perhaps this goes without saying, but I will say it anyway, buy name brands with lifetime warranties.
 A no-name brand with a lifetime warranty is no warranty at all.
-If you cannot find them in 20 years, you are on your own.
+If you cannot find the company in 20 years, you are on your own.
 I recommend JIS Screwdrivers by Vessel.
 For wrenches, pliers, hex keys, etc. go with Craftsman, GEARWRENCH, Crescent, Kobalt, Husky, and others.
-Some will say not to bother with the name brands as "they are all made in China anyway".
+Some will say "Don't bother with the name brands, they are all made in China anyway.".
 There is some truth to that...but having a name brand supplier doing quality control on what actually lands in your hands has some merit...as does the effectiveness of the warranty service.
-For magnetic bowls, picks & probes, punches & chisels, hammers, flashlights, oil pans & funnels, brake bleeders, oil evacuators and and all that sort of miscellaneous stuff, Harbor Freight is a great resource.
+For magnetic bowls, picks & probes, punches & chisels, hammers, flashlights, oil pans & funnels, brake bleeders, oil evacuators and and all that sort of miscellaneous stuff, Amazon and Harbor Freight are great resources.
 (I have some Harbor Freight wrenches.
 Not thrilled.
 But I have lots of other HF stuff...and they make great rolling tool cabinets!)

 So, here's my basic hand tool list, in priority order (yellow items are really high priority).